Your Guide to Planning, Planting, and Growing Elephant Ears

 Walls and Fences Planting elephant ears next to a wall or fence protects the plants from wind and too much sun.
 It also puts their big leaves to work, softening straight lines and adding visual interest to blank walls.

-Entryways Add a "wow" element to your front door by planting elephant ears in large containers.
-They make a big statement and always impress guests.
-Plant them on their own or pair them with other plants such as caladiums or coleus.
+Entryways Add a "wow" element to your front door by planting elephant ears in a large container.
+You can count on them to make a big statement and impress guests.
+Plant elephant ears on their own or pair them with other bold, heat-loving foliage plants such as caladiums and coleus.

 Screening The broad leaves and tall stems of elephant ears can be used to screen an unwanted view or define a space in your garden.
 Planting them along a property line or around an outdoor living area will make your yard feel more private.

-Indoor Houseplant Upright elephant ears can also be grown indoors as long the plants get enough light and water.
+Indoor Houseplant Upright elephant ears may also be grown indoors as long the plants get enough light and water.
 Their attractive foliage can be an exciting feature all year round.

-Elephant ears will not survive freezing temperatures, so they are winter hardy only in zones 9-11.
+Elephant ears are winter hardy in zones 9-11 and the tubers will not survive freezing temperatures.
 In colder areas, you can either treat elephant ears as annuals and discard them at the end of the growing season, or you can store the tubers indoors and replant them next year.

 If you want to store alocasia or colocasia tubers from one year to the next, dig them up in the fall before temperatures drop below 40°F. Dig carefully, starting about a foot away from the center of the plant.
-Lift the plant out of the ground (or out of the pot) and move it to a warm, dry place where it will be protected from frost.
-Once the root ball is dry, cut back the stems and use your hands to pull away the soil.
-Allow the tuber to continue to dry.
-When dry, wrap each tuber separately in paper and store in a warm, dark, dry place at 50-60ºF.
+Lift the entire plant out of the ground (or out of the pot) and move it to a warm, dry place where it will be protected from frost.
+Once the root ball is dry, cut the stems short and use your hands to pull away most of the soil.
+Allow the tuber to continue drying.
+When the foliage is crispy-dry, pull it away from the tuber and discard.
+Wrap each tuber separately in paper and store in a warm, dark, dry place at 50-60ºF.

-Upright elephant ears (Alocasia) may be brought indoors and grown as houseplants.
-Keep the plants in bright, indirect light and keep the soil consistently moist, not wet.
+Upright elephant ears (Alocasia) may be grown as a houseplant.
+Keep the plant in bright, indirect light.
+Water regularly, making sure the soil doesn't become soggy.